GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

 - The Cloud Function will use the Compute Engine API to query and filter the list of instances using the zone & label specified in the Pub/Sub message.
 After that, it will iterate and start or stop the VMs one after another.

 ## Prerequisites
-* We suppose that you have a created a  [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) and that you have [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project).
+* This example assumes that you have [created a GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) and that you have [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project).

-* Make sure the followings APIs activated in your project (if they are not yet enabled):
+* Make sure the followings APIs are enabled in your project:
     1. [Enable the Pub/Sub API](https://console.cloud.google.com/flows/enableapi?apiid=pubsub&redirect=https://console.cloud.google.com)
     2. [Enable the Cloud Functions API](https://console.cloud.google.com/flows/enableapi?apiid=cloudfunctions&redirect=https://console.cloud.google.com)
     3. [Enable the App Engine Admin API](https://console.cloud.google.com/flows/enableapi?apiid=appengine&redirect=https://console.cloud.google.com).
 This is required by Cloud Scheduler.